madrury/madrury.github.io/_posts/2026-03-01-life-without-lebesgue.markdown

 and so on.
 <br><br>

 This is good.
-We can now esitmate the difference:
+We can now estimate the difference:

 $$ x - s_n(x) = n(t - \sin(t)) \leq n \frac{t^3}{3!} \leq \frac{n A^3}{n^3} = \frac{A^3}{n^2}$$